TARS

 Overview

-TARS-AI is an open-source initiative devoted to building a fully autonomous, interactive robot inspired by TARS from Interstellar.
+TARS (or TARS-AI) is an open-source initiative devoted to building a fully autonomous, interactive robot inspired by TARS from Interstellar.
 Our goal is to integrate all necessary technologies onto a single Raspberry Pi and run it entirely offline.
 Although current technological limitations mean we’re not there yet, we’re confident that progress over time will bring us closer to realizing this vision.
 Check out the repo!

 How I Made It